 The instruments will cover several aspects of scientific research focusing on the sun, including measuring Total Solar Irradiation (TSI) with one instrument, and measuring electron plasma from the sun with a Langmuir probe (LP).
 The two instruments are being constructed by Norwegian and international research teams, and were chosen because they were the furthest along in their development process and fit the overall plans for the satellite best.

-NORSAT-1 will be launched to a polar orbit at approximately 600 kilometers height.
-It was to fly in April 2016 as a piggy-back payload on the Sentinel 1B mission on a Soyuz-STA Fregat-M rocket, but was removed from the launch due to a faulty monting bracket.
+NORSAT-1 was launched to a polar orbit at approximately 600 kilometers height.
+It was to fly in April 2016 as a piggy-back payload on the Sentinel 1B mission on a Soyuz-ST-A Fregat-M rocket, but was removed from the launch due to a faulty monting bracket.
 A replacement launch later in 2016 is evaluated.